 There are over 13,000 carers on the city’s Carer Register, but the real figure is a lot higher, and it’s estimated to be around 90,000 carers in total.
 As a trust we are now offering these unpaid carers a concessionary discount of 40 per cent off fitness memberships and coached lessons across all of our leisure venues.
 We are the only leisure operator in the city to offer registered carers a discount.

-Rob Womack, Health, Wellbeing & Partnerships Manager at Sheffield City Trust, said: “As the health and wellbeing charity, Sheffield City Trust works with a range of groups helping those who find it more difficult to access and engage in physical activities.
+Rob Womack, our Health, Wellbeing and Partnerships Manager said: “As the health and wellbeing charity, Sheffield City Trust works with a range of groups helping those who find it more difficult to access and engage in physical activities.

 “Carers often fall into this group as they spend a huge amount of time looking after others and often put the people they care for ahead of their own health and wellbeing.”